ashrafulhaqove/BanglaNameExtractractor_BanglaBert/README.md

 processing these data will be too much effort compared to the impact it would make. so, dropping the 95 mis tokenized.

 set up a new dataset leaving out the 95 wrongly tokenized sentences.
+Then convert the dataset into a dataset that a NER model can accept as training data.
+For that we need to explode each tag and tokens into one row for each.
+Here is the final format of the dataset.

 ## Model